ashwinibhardwaj/DataHelp.AI/README.md

 # DataHelp.AI

 **DataHelp.AI** is a smart assistant that allows users to upload CSV datasets and interact with them using natural language queries.
-Powered by **LangChain**, **OpenRouter LLMs**, and **Flask**, the app helps you uncover insights, metadata, preprocessing suggestions, and chat-based analytics — all through a simple interface.
+Powered by **LangChain**, **Groq LLMs**, and **Flask**, the app helps you uncover insights, metadata, preprocessing suggestions, and chat-based analytics — all through a simple interface.

 ---